ericcornelissen/tool-versions-update-action/pr/README.md

     # Default: ""
     not: actionlint,shfmt

+    # A comma-separated list of tools that should be updated, ignoring others.
+    #
+    # Default: ""
+    only: shellcheck

     # A list of newline-separated "plugin url" pairs that should be installed.
     # If omitted the default plugins will be available.
     #